openstack/networking-bagpipe/doc/source/bagpipe-bgp.rst

 * redistribution of routes between BGP peers (hence, no route reflection, no eBGP)
 * accepting incoming BGP connections
-* scaling to a number of routes beyond the number of routes required to route traffic in/out of VMs hosted on a server running BaGPipe
+* scaling to a number of routes beyond the number of routes required to route traffic in/out of VMs hosted on a server running BaGPipe-BGP

 Dataplanes
 ~~~~~~~~~~

-BaGPIpe BGP was designed to allow for a modular dataplane
+BaGPipe-BGP was designed to allow for a modular dataplane
 implementation.
 For each type of VPN (IP VPN, E-VPN) a dataplane driver
 is chosen through configuration.
 A dataplane driver is responsible for
 setting up forwarding state for incoming and outgoing traffic based on
-port attachement information and BGP routes.
+port attachment information and BGP routes.

 (see `Dataplane driver configuration <#dpconfig>`__)